-Quietly, but steadily, a new type of cryptocurrency has marched onto the scene.
+Quietly but steadily, a new type of cryptocurrency has marched onto the scene.
 It’s the security token.
 It’s inspired startups and conferences.
 It’s been covered by mainstream media.
 It’s drawn praise from The Hill.
-Investopedia went so far as to ask whether 2018 is going to be “the year of the security token.”
+Investopedia called it “the year of the security token.”

 Why all the notice?
 Because security tokens have one thing going for them that other tokens don’t.

 In a nutshell, a security token is a digital contract that denotes a share of ownership in some asset of value.
 Holding the token would give you the right to some percent of a house, for example, or equity in a business.
 In many senses, a security token is the digital equivalent of a stock certificate, updated and secured for the 21st century.